ids-cv/coling_iparaphrasing/README.md

 Other materials can be downloaded from [here](https://figshare.com/projects/_COLING18_iParaphrasing/34637) (figshare).

-Download data.zip and models.zip, then extract zip files under `coling_iparaphrasing`.
+Download data.zip, ari_data.zip and models.zip, then extract zip files under `coling_iparaphrasing`.

 ## Train a model